motoharu-gosuto/psvgamesd/README.md

 Ideally it is recommented to remove sd2vita adapter.
 However when inserted - it should be ignored by this plugin.

 **Integration with sd2vita is planned for next release.**

+# Compatibility with game cards that have grw0: partition

+There are some game cards that have write partition.
+It allows to write on game card.

+Currently such game cards are not supported.
+This is planned for next release.

 # Installation